- Category: Leave No Trace

 Dispose of Waste Properly

 - The Big Sur River is designated by Congress as a Wild & Scenic River.
-Human impacts are degrading the unique characteristics of this river.
-Please consider camping elsewhere in the Ventana to protect this special river.
+Please help to protect this special waterway.

-- Use the toilets provided.
-They are the only appropriate places to defecate at Sykes.
+- Use the wilderness toilets provided.
+They are the only appropriate places to defecate.

-- Pack out your toilet paper to preserve the life of the toilets.
-Pack out all hygiene products.
-Disposable towlettes are NOT biodegradable.
+- Pack out all hygiene products (including toilet paper).
+Disposable towelettes are NOT biodegradable, and toilet paper causes the toilets to fill more rapidly.
 Bring a dedicated plastic bag to pack out these materials.

-- Wash yourself and your dishes as far from the river as possible.
+- Do not put soap of any kind (even biodegradable) into the river or tubs.
+Wash yourself and your dishes as far from the river as possible.

 Leave What You Find